ncatlab/nlab-content/pages/3/9/5/5/5593/content.md

 ### Equivalence between covering uniformities and entourage uniformities

 Theorem XII.3.3.4 in Picado and Pultr shows that the above correspondence is bijective.
 Furthermore, the categories of entourage uniform locales and covering uniform locales are equivalent (Corollary XII.3.4.3 in the cited book).
+However, since their book uses [[classical logic]] throughout, it is not entirely clear whether the same equivalence holds constructively.

 ## Properties